Arrest Following Forcible Entry into a Home

-What are the warrant rules when police or private citizens forcibly enter a residence?
+When police or private citizens forcibly enter a residence, what are the warrant rules?

-Michigan statute MCL 764.21 states that a private person or police officer may forcibly enter a residence where a person who committed a felony is located or is reasonably believed to be located if a felony is committed in their presence.
+Michigan statute MCL 764.21 states that a private person or police officer may forcibly enter a residence where a person who committed a felony is located or reasonably believed to be located if a felony is committed in their presence.
 A police officer may also enter a residence if they have an arrest warrant.
-The arresting person must announce their purpose, and they must have been refused admittance to the home.
-However, this statute has been restricted by courts, including the U.S. Supreme Court, have limited the statute’s scope.
+The arresting person must announce their purpose and be refused admittance to the home.
+However, courts, including the U.S. Supreme Court, have limited the statute’s scope.
 Evidence seized during an illegal arrest following forcible entry into a person’s home is subject to suppression.

 In the case of Payton v.
 New York, 100 S.Ct.
 1371 (1980), the United States Supreme Court stated: “The Fourth Amendment…prohibits the police from making a warrantless and nonconsensual entry into a suspect’s home to make a routine felony arrest.”
-This is the rule even if a state such as Michigan has a law that says entry is otherwise permissible.
+This is the rule even if a state like Michigan has a law that says entry is otherwise permissible.
 Of course, private citizens do not obtain arrest warrants, so they are likewise prohibited.
 Police are required to get an arrest warrant authorized by a judge if there are no “exigent circumstances.”
 Exigent circumstances mean emergency circumstances; for example, where the public is imminently endangered, or the police are in “hot pursuit” of a suspect, such as where a person has led the police on a car chase and runs into their home to complete the escape from the police.
-Another common form of exigent circumstances is where the police have reason to believe evidence will be destroyed if they wait for a warrant.
+Another common form of exigent circumstances is where the police believe someone will destroy evidence if they wait for a warrant.

 Entry and Arrest by a Private Citizen Following Forcible Entry into a Home